metalabharvard/mlml.io/content/projects/digital-giza-58-visualizing-the-pyramids.md

 ---
-title: Digital Giza&#58; Visualizing the Pyramids
+title: 'Digital Giza: Visualizing the Pyramids'
 intro: Digital Giza explores new approaches to &#8220;cataloging&#8221; the world's most famous archeological site, The Pyramids on the Giza Plateau, highlighting efforts at the Museum of Fine Arts Boston and Harvard University.
 start: "2016-01-01"
 end: "2016-01-01"